kcri-tz/kcri-cge-bap/README.md

     BAP -t DEFAULT,assembly read_1.fq.gz read_2.fq.gz

+#### Targets

+The `-t/--target` parameter specifies the analyses the BAP must do.
-Note that when omitted, the `-t/--target` parameter has value `DEFAULT`, which implies species, resistance, plasmids, virulence, and metrics.
+When omitted, it has value `DEFAULT`, which implies these targets:

-Perform _only_ metrics (by omitting the DEFAULT target):

-    BAP -t metrics read_1.fq.gz read_2.fq.gz assembly.fna

-See what targets (values for the `-t` parameter) are available:
+`species`, `resistance`, `plasmids`, `virulence`, `metrics`, but not `assembly`.

+> Note how targets are 'logical' names for the tasks the BAP must do.
+> The BAP will determine which services to involve, in what order,
+> and what alternatives to try if a service fails.

+See available targets:

     BAP --list-targets
     -> metrics species mlst resistance virulence plasmids ...

-> Note how the targets are 'logical' names for what the BAP must do.
-> The BAP will determine which services to involve, in what order, and
-> what alternatives to try if a service fails.
+Perform _only_ assembly (by omitting the DEFAULT target)

+    BAP -t assembly read_1.fq.gz read_2.fq.gz

+Compute metrics only:

+    BAP -t metrics read_1.fq.gz read_2.fq.gz assembly.fna

+Do defaults but _exclude_ metrics:

+    BAP -x metrics read_1.fq.gz read_2.fq.gz

+#### Service parameters

 Service parameters can be passed to individual services in the pipeline.
 For instance, to change ResFinder's identity and coverage thresholds: